Margery Allingham: Early life

+Career

 Early writings

 While she was enrolled at the Regent Street Polytechnic she wrote a verse play, Dido and Aeneas, which was performed at St. George's Hall, London, and the Cripplegate Theatre, London.
 Allingham played the role of Dido and the scenery was designed by Philip Youngman Carter.

 Her first novel, Blackkerchief Dick, was published in 1923, when she was 19.
 It was allegedly based on a story she had heard during a séance, though later in life this was debunked by her husband.
 Nevertheless, Allingham continued to include occult themes in many of her novels.
 Blackkerchief Dick was well received, but was not a financial success.
 She wrote several plays in this period and attempted to write a serious novel, but finding that her themes clashed with her natural light-heartedness, she decided instead to try the mystery genre.